 Dr. Frank Rijsberman leads the Global Green Growth Institute (GGGI) in supporting governments’ transition toward a model of economic growth that is environmentally sustainable and socially inclusive.
 With over 30 years’ experience addressing the challenges of environmental sustainability and poverty reduction with leading international organizations and philanthropic foundations, Dr. Rijsberman was appointed as the Director-General of the Institute on October 1, 2016.

 Prior to joining GGGI, Dr. Rijsberman served as Chief Executive Officer of the Consultative Group for International Agricultural Research (CGIAR) Consortium.
 In this role, he led CGIAR’s transformation from 15 independent research centers toward a single integrated organization.
-This included a process of cultural and institutional change toward results-based management, including the development of the Consortium’s 2016 – 2030 Strategy and new portfolio of research programs for 2017 – 2022, building an integrated organization and governance structure, and developing its policies and procedures to ensure accountability.
+This included a process of cultural and institutional change toward results-based management, including the development of the Consortium’s 2016 – 2030 Strategy and new portfolio of research programs for 2017 to 2022, building an integrated organization and governance structure, and developing its policies and procedures to ensure accountability.

 From 2010 to 2012, Dr. Rijsberman was the first Director of Water, Sanitation, and Hygiene for the Bill and Melinda Gates Foundation, where he developed a strategy to help achieve universal access to sustainable sanitation services using radical new technologies and innovative market-based mechanisms.